-- Biological aerated filters for nitrification with submerged packed-bed reactors for denitrification - Biological aerated filters for nitrification with fluidized-bed reactors for denitrification - Moving-bed biofilm reactors for nitrification and denitrification - Integrated Fixed Film Activated Sludge MLE for nitrification and denitrification
+- Combined biological aerated filters with moving-bed biological reactors for nitrification and denitrification - Biological aerated filters for nitrification with fluidized-bed reactors for denitrification - Moving-bed biofilm reactors for nitrification and denitrification - Integrated Fixed Film Activated Sludge MLE for nitrification and denitrification

 Development of the alternatives includes selection of criteria for sizing units and preliminary sizing of components.
-Alternatives are developed to meet hypothetical permit limits of 4 mg/L and 8 mg/L of effluent nitrogen.
+Alternatives are developed to meet hypothetical permit limits of 4 mg/L and 8 mg/L of effluent total nitrogen.

 MWRA was able to obtain information about proprietary equipment and processes from system suppliers.
-Recommendations from the suppliers were reviewed, and professional judgment and experience were applied to select design criteria (CDM 2001).
+Recommendations from the suppliers were reviewed, and professional judgment and experience were applied to select and update the design criteria as required (CDM 2001).
 The units provided allow for standby, such as for backwashing or other maintenance and for repair.